 You can find a link to the UNICEF ‘weshare’ space for the documents here, where you can download:

-- A child-friendly CRC poster leaflet
+- A child-friendly CRC poster leaflet and booklet in English and French

 - The CRC child-friendly icons (colour and black and white)